protocol/the-spark/README.md

 ## Demo Videos

 We regularly demo our progress.
-Find the latest videos on Slate or YouTube:
+Find our latest videos on Slate:

 * https://slate.host/alanshaw/the-spark-demos